oweb36/mws-docs/Characters/Air Conditioners/WELLPan.md

 WELLPan was born in July 2007.
 He is a cisgender and helisexual male (he/him).
 Yes, he sexually identifies as an Apache Attack Helicopter.
 This is not a joke (kinda).
 If skin color matters, he is white.

 He is one of the strongest person in the Megarchive Warehouse Show.
-He is also one of the most intelligent person in MVS.
-WELLPan is also one of the slowest person in MVS.
+He is also one of the most intelligent person in MWS.
+WELLPan is also one of the slowest person in MWS.

 ## Personality